Nine Common Bolting Boo-Boos

-As with most endeavors where success can’t be measured by keeping score, a good job of engineering is often defined by not doing a bad job.
+As with most endeavors where success cannot be measured by keeping score, a good job of engineering is often defined by not doing a bad job.
 In other words, the most direct measurement of successful joint design and assembly is a lack of joint problems.
-As an independent test lab, we evaluate joint capabilities, failure modes and root causes of operational joint failure.
+As an independent test lab, we evaluate joint capabilities, failure modes, and root causes of operational joint failure.
 This provides me an opportunity to survey what joint characteristics and development decisions are likely to reduce the capacity or reliability of bolted joints across a wide range of industries and applications.
-Here’s a brief look at the most common reasons why problems occur during joint design, joint assembly and troubleshooting.
+Here is a brief look at the most common reasons why problems occur during the joint design, joint assembly, and troubleshooting.

 - Installation torque is established without specific testing of the torque-tension relationship (how much bolt tension is generated for a given torque input) or joint behavior (whether unexpected events occur during tightening).
 Without this knowledge, the joint’s suitability is an educated guess.
 Whether this is a cause for concern is largely dependent on the cost of failure